Mastermindless/Mastermindless/README.md

 - 👋 Hi, I’m Martin @Mastermindless
-- I am resident Bioinformatician and Scientist at University of Zurich/ETHZ/Wyss Institute in Recolony.
+- I am resident Bioinformatician and Scientist at University of Zurich, ETHZ, Wyss Institute in Recolony.

 <!---
 Mastermindless/Mastermindless is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.